zytzrh/DiffPack/README.md

 # DiffPack: A Torsional Diffusion Model for Autoregressive Protein Side-Chain Packing
-**DiffPack** is a novel torsional diffusion model designed for predicting the conformation of protein side-chains based on their backbones, as introduced in [arxiv link](https://arxiv.org/abs/2306.01794).
+**DiffPack** is a novel torsional diffusion model designed for predicting the conformation of protein side-chains based on their backbones.
 By learning the joint distribution of side-chain torsional angles through a process of diffusing and denoising on the torsional space, DiffPack significantly improves angle accuracy across various benchmarks for protein side-chain packing.

 ## Installation